Johnny880724/AFSA_material/README.md

 # AFSA_material

-This project is aimed at applying Artificial Fish-Swarm Algorithm (AFSA) on finding the minimums in the phase space of materials.
+This project is aimed at applying the Artificial Fish-Swarm Algorithm (AFSA) to find the minima in the configuration space of materials.

 The minimums (including global minimums) represent the possibility of the stable/metastable states.
 Due to the traditional methods( i.e. gradient decent) has its own limit, the more methods can be explored make the approach more efficient.

+To discover more of technologically relevant, experimentally synthesizable, sufficiently long-lived novel materials, computational exploration of the materials configuration space is beneficial.
+In the configuration space of a given material, the global and local minima represent the possible ground state and metastable states of matter, relatively.
+The synthesizability of polymorphs can be assessed by the size of attraction basins.
+The lifetime of a candidate metastable structure is determined by the energy barrier around the basin.
+In this project, we focus on identifying candidate polymorphs.
+The traditional method( i.e. gradient descent approach) consists of random structure sampling and computationally demanding atomic relaxation calculations.
+For a more efficient methodology, we implemented the ASFA algorithm and its variant and performed a comparative study with the conventional approach.

 ![comparison](https://raw.githubusercontent.com/Johnny880724/AFSA_material/refs/heads/main/images/global%20energy%20minimums%20serach%20competition%20between%20GD%20and%20AFSA.png)